VVRud/roman_clf/README.md

 `data_splitted` folder contains data, split into train and test datasets.
 The number of single class in train dataset must be set in the config file.
 For example, `data_clean/train/1` contains train images, marked as class `1`.

-## Data desciption and cleaning process
+## Data description and cleaning process

 It was decided to create about 120 images for each class (roman numbers from 1 to 8) and augment that data to get a more versatile dataset so that neural network could be more robust to different variations of data.
 To achieve a goal of 120 images per class, every team member wrote his variations of roman digits with his/her unique handwriting multiple times.